 If you eat out a lot because you are pressed for time, consider cooking big meals on days off to last a few days.
 The days you don’t have a meal prepared, plan to make simple meals that take little preparation and time to cook such as burgers and tacos.

-For having something in your system to get you through the workday, consider bringing a sandwich for lunch or buying a couple of Nutraments.
+For having something in your system to get you through the workday, consider bringing a sandwich for lunch or making a healthy protein shake to take with you.

 3. Try a Budget Planner- Try a budget planner and divide the money you have left after income and expenses into three (money for necessities, money for wants, money to save for a rainy day).

 The only necessity is food and water and that has already been covered.
 Balance what you want with how much you save after subtracting necessities.
 We only have one life to live and that may include many wants but the ideal way to balance a budget plan on these three principles is with a 50/30/20 rule.